-See Exhibit 2 for a certification from the Plan's actuary required under Section 432(b)(3) that the Plan is in critical and declining status for the Plan Year commencing January 1, 2017.
-Included with this certification is documentation supporting the actuarial certification of status, including a year-by-year projection of the Plan's available resources and the benefits under the Plan, demonstrating that the Plan is projected to become insolvent during the 2034 Plan Year.
-The documentation includes a description of each of the assumptions used, including the total contribution base units and average contribution rates.
-The year-by-year projection separately identifies the market value of assets as of the beginning and end of the 2017 Plan Year and the 2034 Insolvency Year, and the following cash-flow items for those years: (1) contributions; (2) withdrawal liability payments; (3) benefit payments; (4) administrative expenses; and (5) investment returns.
+See Exhibit 2 for a certification from the Plan's actuary required under Section 432(b)(3) that the Plan is in critical and declining status for the Plan Year commencing January 1, 2018.
+Included with this certification is documentation supporting the actuarial certification of status, including a year-by-year projection of the Plan's available resources and the benefits that are due under the Plan, demonstrating that the Plan is projected to become insolvent during the 2036 Plan Year.
+The year-by-year projection separately identifies the market value of assets as of the beginning and end of each Plan Year from April 1, 2018 through December 31, 2036 (the year of projected insolvency), and the following cash-flow items for those years: (1) contributions; (2) withdrawal liability payments, for prior withdrawals separately from assumed future withdrawals; (3) benefit payments, separately for current retirees and beneficiaries, terminated vested participants, current actives and future new entrants; (4) administrative expenses; and (5) net investment returns.